mdcramer/mdcramer.github.io/_perceptron-magic-blog/the-perceptron-class.md

 ---
-title: "The Perceptron Class"
+title: The Perceptron Class
-excerpt: "Provide description of a Perceptron and build the initial, basic Perceptron class."
+excerpt: Provide description of a Perceptron and build the initial, basic Perceptron class.
 tags:
 - Perceptron
 date: 2019-01-05
 last_modified_at: 2019-01-09T16:04:00.000+00:00
+published: false

 ---
 ## What is a Perceptron?